Old School “Paladin Magic” 93-94 Rules

 You can read about the original full banning of these cards by Wizards of the Coast from the entire game of magic here

-A depiction ban ultimately means the functionality of the cards are allowed – but not in their original format.
-They must be substituted with either an original altered card or an alternative proxy.
-The elements of these cards which must be changed are their ‘Name’ + ‘Art box content’ as nothing about their game play mechanics is objectionable.
+A depiction ban in practical terms means the functionality of the cards will be allowed – but not their original presentation.
+They may be substituted with either an original altered card or an alternative proxy.
+The elements of these cards which should be modified is their ‘Name’ & ‘Art’.
+Nothing about their game play mechanics is in question.
 You may not run more than 4 copies of any of these cards regardless of the alternative name you utilize.
-You can use a perfect fit sleeve to paint or sharpie an alter on that sleeve if you do not want to modify your physical card or print/make a new one.
+You could use a perfect fit sleeve to paint or sharpie on if you do not want to modify your original card or you can print/make a new one.

 Below is an example of what a depiction alternative looks like.
 You can easily print these off yourself at home by saving the image.
-If you are handy with a computer you can find better source files here Thanks to MTGCuriousities for the shared art!
+If you are handy with a computer you can find better source files in the links below.
+Thanks to MTGCuriousities for the shared art!

 Other Notable Rules/Differences from Modern Era of Magic